Alipouryaghoub/ResearchTrack1_Assignment1/README.md

 ### Drive ###

 The drive function is a function to define the movement of the robot, which allows the robot to move directly forward or backward.This function takes two parameters (speed, seconds).
-We can give the robot the desired speed per second.
+We can give the robot the desired linear velocity per second.
 So we write as follows:

 ```python
 def drive(speed, seconds):